 A reverse mortgage, like a traditional mortgage, is a loan made by a lender to a homeowner using the home as security or collateral.

-With a traditional mortgage, the bank may lend up to 90% of the property’s value to the homeowner and the bank expects the homeowner will use their income to pay down the debt over time.
-The way a reverse mortgage works is the lender loans less and expects the reverse mortgage loan balance will grow over time because the homeowner is not making monthly mortgage payments.
+With a traditional mortgage, the homeowner uses their income to pay down the debt over time.
+However, with a reverse mortgage the loan balance grows over time because the homeowner is not making monthly mortgage payments.

-A reverse mortgage loan generally does not require repayment until the last homeowner has passed away or moved out of the property.
+A reverse mortgage loan typically does not require repayment until the last homeowner has passed away or has moved out of the property.
 Consequently, life expectancy is a huge part of the calculation in regards to how much money the borrower will receive.
 In general, the older you are, the more equity you have in your home and the lower your mortgage loan balance; the more money you can expect from a reverse mortgage loan.

 John and Anne meet with an FHA appraiser, who determines that their home’s value is $300,000.
-They currently owe $35,000 on their mortgage, which gives them $168,000 in equity.
-John and Anne can access $124,127 of their equity from the reverse mortgage loan.
-Below is an illustration of how John and Anne spend their loan proceeds.
+They currently owe $35,000 on their mortgage.
+Below is an illustration of how John and Anne spend their loan proceeds.*

 *The funds available to the borrower may be restricted for the first 12 months after loan closing, due to HECM reverse mortgage requirements.
 In addition, the borrower may need to set aside additional funds from the loan proceeds to pay for taxes and insurance.